leafOfTree/vim-run/README.md

 - description:

     `<filetype>` specifies cmd to run file and generate output.
 File name will be appended to it.
+If there is `%` or `%:r` in cmd, they are replaced by file name and file name without extension.
+File name won't be appended in this case.

     `<filetype>_plus` specifies cmd to generate output.
 It's optional.
 It's useful if previous cmd only compiles file, for example.